 Ask what kind of warranty the company offers.

 Most Important – Timeliness

-The most important thing to do is to get a reputable, I.I.C.R.C. certified professional to your loss as quickly as possible.
-Any delay will cause your loss to become more extensive.
+The most important thing to do is to get reputable, I.I.C.R.C. certified professionals to your loss as quickly as possible.
+Any delay causes your loss to become more extensive.